aronj/space-block-jumper/README.md

 This package lets you jump with the cursor vertically across space separated blocks, skipping empty lines.
 It also lets you select while jumping and has a command that selects current block.

-You only jump outside of a block from the edge of it.
-If you are inside you jump to the edge in that direction.

-By default 'Skip Closest Edge' is enabled which will skip the closest edge of the block you are jumping to.
-By disabling it you can visit every edge even though moving in only one direction.

 ![screenshot](http://i.imgur.com/VZk2uX4.gif)

 # Usage
+Jumping inside a block takes you to the its edge.
+Jumping outward from an edge takes you to the next block.
+By default 'Skip Closest Edge' is enabled which will skip the closest edge in the next block and move to the far side edge.
+By disabling it you can instead visit every edge even though moving in only one direction.

 Keybind | Action
 ------- | ------
 <kbd>alt</kbd>+<kbd>up</kbd> | jump up